-FCTC encourages and expects all students enrolled in programs to attend regularly, to derive maximum benefit from the instructional program, and develop habits of punctuality, self-discipline, and responsibility.
-Our faculty and staff are committed to prepare our students with the diverse skill set necessary to be successful in the workforce.
-Effective work habits are paramount to students' success and all our programs include an employability criteria checklist within their grading policy.
+FCTC encourages and expects for all students enrolled in programs to attend regularly to derive maximum benefit and master the content necessary for successful program completion.
+It is the expectation that students develop habits of punctuality, self-discipline, and responsibility.
+Our faculty and staff are committed to prepare students with the diverse skill set necessary to be successful in the workforce.
+Career readiness skills and effective work habits are paramount to students' success and all programs include employability criteria within their grading policy.
 New student orientation is mandatory; it is expected that all students attend.

-Non-licensure programs will follow an 80% attendance policy.
-The mastery of content is the key for successful completion of our non-licensure programs.
-Licensure programs will remain at a 90% attendance policy and follow the 3%, 6% and 10% attendance procedure.
+Licensure and Non-licensure programs will follow a 90% attendance policy.

+The mastery of content and skills are the key for successful completion of programs.
+All programs will follow the 3%, 6% and 10% attendance policy.